GoodVibesOhmly/GVO_SITE_NFT_MINT/README.md

 Want sustainable incooome ser, try help safe planet, be near ocean And above all cultivate Good Vibes Ohmly, so ohmies don't burn out

+# GVO / Gitflow

+1: git checkout develop
+2: git pull: make sure you have all the latest changes
+3: create new branch using git flow principles:
+    prefix with
+    feat/ for new code or code changes fix/ for hotfixes
+    example: feat/update_content_mint_page
+4: make changes
+5: commit with semantic commit message:
+     example: git commit -m "feat: updated content on mint page" more info on semantic commits
+6: push
+7: Open pull request into develop, use a good description, consider dividing it into # Scope (what is the goal of the PR), # Work done (What did you change to reach the goal), # Steps to test (how can a reviewer test your changes)
+8: request review from ohmie
+9a: make any requested changes (go back to step 4)
+9b: if approved merge pull request

 # New Discord Roles @ GVO

 * Coordinatooor : sort of the navigator, stratego style